 I talked with him, then, about my fears.
 My worries.
 And we just talked.
 He was able to reinforce my confidence in myself.
 I actually learned that I was the bravest person in my group, he had said, for I was the farthest person out from the base camp, and that everyone else mostly was closer to the base camp, for fear of getting lost.
 He told me that not many people would come out this far on their own choice.

 After that, he helped me with my shelter, finding that perfect Y-branch that I was looking for, and getting the main frame that I needed for the shelter into place.
 Once he left, saying that he needed to go, I felt confident that I could do this.

-Remember that rainstorm in the summer of 2019?
+Remember that freak rainstorm during what was supposed to be the driest week of the summer in 2019?
 Yeah, it was that night and I was in the forest in the middle of it.
 But!
-I stayed dry, and I stayed surprisingly warm – probably from the cloud cover trapping the heat.
+I stayed dry, and I stayed surprisingly warm – maybe from the cloud cover trapping the heat.
 I survived the night.

 Waking up the next morning was a very rewarding feat.
 I just felt free, and safe, and like nothing could ever hurt me.
 I waited a bit for Marco to show up and escort me back to base camp, like he said he would in the morning.
 Once there, a few of us ventured out to the river nearby, and got some water, since most of us were out.
 By using iodine tablets, we were able to cleanse the water, making it potable.

 It was nice having human interaction, but I was so ready to go back and survive the night again.
 First, though, we made a campfire, and cooked potatoes and onions, while playing a few group games.
 I abstained from eating the food provided, as I was trying to keep true to my fast.
 By that time I had eaten some wild daises, and two ants.